Original title: Rakkauksien lokikirja

 What’s love all about?

-The narrator tries to fight the darkness from taking over her mind by writing down people's stories of love.
-In Helsinki, a city silenced by a global emergency, she walks through the empty streets as her thoughts journey through time and space.
-She meets with friends and strangers, moves between the past and the present, shifts from country to country.
-Everywhere she goes, she talks with others about love: romantic love, the love for justice and human rights, marital love, the love of parents for children, the love that can bind friends from different cultures and backgrounds – and the love that, no matter how powerful it is, sometimes fails to bridge the gaps between people.
-The individuals she encounters, and the love stories they tell, leave their mark on the narrator.
-Her reflections on what she has heard and experienced portray a world that’s heating up too quickly as it slips into conflict and violence, but where everyone still continues to search for meaning, hope and joy.
+In Helsinki, a city silenced by the global pandemic, the narrator tries to ward off the darkness as she walks through the empty streets by gathering people’s stories of love.
+Searching for meaning, hope and joy, she meets with friends and strangers, moves between the past and present, shifts from country to country.
+Everywhere she goes, she talks with others about love: romantic love, the love for justice and human rights, marital love, parental love, the love that can bind friends from different cultures and backgrounds – and the love that, no matter how powerful it is, sometimes fails to bridge the gaps between people.

 “From one of Finland’s most talented writers comes a beautiful, compelling and evocative novel about the universal power of love in its many diverse forms and voices, taking readers from Finland to Iraq, Malawi, Morocco, Spain, Zambia and points further afield.”